tldr-pages/tldr/pages/common/autopep8.md

 > Automatically formats Python code to confrom to the PEP 8 style guide.
 > More information: <https://github.com/hhatto/autopep8>.

-- Print out formatted file with set maximium allowed line length:
+- Format a file to stdout, with a custom maximium line length:

 `autopep8 {{path/to/file}} --max-line-length {{len}}`